The following explains how I (Earl Daniels) provide services through Discover Family.

 Well, this is awkward…?

 This may put my potential clients in an uncomfortable position.
 You have to put a value on the work I agree to do for you.
+You do not need to decide that until after you have seen what I produced for you.
 The remuneration, if any, does not have to be only financial.
 I value referrals, testimonies, barter, and “paying it forward.”
 I’m also okay with delayed remuneration.

-I am one of the many people who has advised young people, “Do what you love, the money will follow.”
+I am one of the many people who have advised young people, “Do what you love, the money will follow.”

 I love what I do.
 I’m not rich, in financial terms, yet I’m not going to starve, either.